 Conference • January 6th, 2017 • Grapevine, TX • 4:00 PM

-A total of 13 posters describing both key science requirements and critical technical aspects of the ngVLA.
-Posters were presented by both members of the community and NRAO.
+A total of 13 posters described both key science requirements and critical technical aspects of the ngVLA.
+Posters were presented both by members of the community and by NRAO.

 ngVLA Session at URSI

 Conference • January 4th, 2017 • Boulder, CO • 8:00 AM

 A technical session dedicated to the ngVLA was held at the 2017 URSI meeting.

 Conference • August 3rd - 5th, 2016 • Baltimore, MD • 8:00 AM

 At the second radio/millimeter/sub-millimeter futures meeting, four parallel sessions were held to broadly discuss potential radio-millimeter-submillimeter “Flagship” and “Small/Midscale” initiatives.
 The primary flagship option that was discussed was the ngVLA, which received a tremendous amount of support from the nearly 140 attendees.